MicaelOps/craftgamebrief2/readme.txt

  * We assume that there is not going to be a lot of users to the point of overstoring the Hashmap

  * We don't mention in the design but the age has to be modifiable
+ * There can only be one world per child account